php-fig/fig-standards/proposed/http-message.md

     public function withQueryParams(array $query);

     /**
-     * Retrieve the uploaded files.
+     * Retrieve the uploaded files in raw $_FILES structure.
      *
      * This method MUST return the file upload metadata in the same structure
      * as PHP's $_FILES superglobal.